rokrokss/flyte/rsts/deployment/gcp/index.rst

     --member "serviceAccount:${PROJECT-ID}.svc.id.goog[flyte/datacatalog]" \
     gsa-datacatalog@${PROJECT-ID}.iam.gserviceaccount.com

-* Add IAM policy binding for flytepropeller GSA.It requires permissions to get bucket, create/delete/update objects in the bucket, create/update/delete kubernetes objects in the cluster and also workload identity user role.
+* Add IAM policy binding for flytepropeller GSA.
+It requires permissions to get the bucket, create/delete/update objects in the bucket, create/update/delete kubernetes objects in the cluster and also workload identity user role.

 .. code-block::